AhmedElnagar1/Lighting-Specifications-Generator/README.md

 2. Use the interface to:
    - Browse and select your Excel file (`.xlsx`, `.xlsm`, or `.xls`)
-   - Choose between English or German language
+   - Browse and select the image directory containing subdirectories named by system IDs
    - Click "Process Excel File" to start processing
    - Monitor progress in the status area
+   - Open the generated PDF using the "Open PDF" button

 ### Command Line Interface

-1. Place the `Bauphase.xlsm` file in the same directory as the script
+1. Ensure your Excel file contains:
+   - A sheet named "Decision Matrix v.02" with the lighting system data
+   - A sheet named "Template option 6 MM" that will be used as the template
+   - Sheets named "Cover" and "GenInfo+Contacts" (will be included in PDF)

-2. Ensure the `img/` folder with images is present
+2. Ensure the image directory structure:
+   - Images should be organized in subdirectories named by system ID (e.g., `LC-01/`, `LC-02/`)
+   - Images can be named with "site" or "plan" in the filename for automatic categorization

-3. Run the script:
+3. Run the script with the file paths (or modify the paths in `final_excel_processor.py`):

 ```bash
 python final_excel_processor.py